PREP – NCKL Spring Week 6 Recap

 CHAPMAN

-The Lady Irish softball team split with Rock Creek on Tuesday, losing the 1st game 3-1 and winning the 2nd game 3-2.
-The Lady Irish were swept 1-0, 2-1 by Southeast of Saline on Friday. … The Fighting Irish baseball team got swept 11-1, 11-1 by Rock Creek on Tuesday.
-The Irish were swept 5-4, 16-7 by Southeast of Saline on Friday.
+The Lady Irish softball team swept Concordia 13-0, 12-2 on Tuesday.
+The Lady Irish split with Riley County on Friday, losing the 1st game 12-8 and winning the 2nd game 11-8. … The Fighting Irish baseball team got swept 11-1, 25-3 by Concordia on Tuesday.
+The Irish swept Riley County 11-1, 16-0 on Friday.

 CLAY CENTER